hyuma78/passgenerator/README.md

    - Set the desired password length (minimum 4).
    - Set how many passwords you want to generate.

-5. The generated passwords are displayed in the terminal and automatically saved to `password.txt`.
+5. The generated passwords are displayed in the terminal and automatically saved to `passwords.txt`.

 ## License